rambabugupta/BigQuery_Python_Example/README.md

    it will fetch the result and upload the result in table a2_results

-   Getting error while creating table in project ‘candidate-evaluation.
+   Getting excess error while creating table in project ‘candidate-evaluation.
 So, I have created project candidate-eval.